-In addition, we have:
+In addition we have:

-- obtained an understanding of the internal control structure for fundraising appeal activities. - examined on a test basis of evidence supporting compliance with the accounting and associated record keeping requirements for fundraising appeal activities pursuant to the Act and Regulation.
+- i.
+Obtained an understanding of the internal control structure for fundraising appeal activities. - ii.
+Examined on a test basis of evidence supporting compliance with the accounting and associated record keeping requirements for fundraising appeal activities pursuant to the Act and Regulation.